SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. You should now see your CI and CD jobs complete successfully

-1. Taking a screenshot of this successful run and sending that to thunder@skyline.be or uploading it through the [DoJo tutorials page](https://community.dataminer.services/learning-courses-tutorials/) will grant you DevOps points.
+1. Taking a screenshot of this successful run and sending that to thunder@skyline.be or uploading it through the [Dojo tutorials page](https://community.dataminer.services/learning-courses-tutorials/) will grant you DevOps points.

 ## Advanced Options: CI

 Skyline Communications organization uses more than these actions.
-For enhanced CI, You can take a look at our [reusable workflow](https://github.com/SkylineCommunications/_ReusableWorkflows/blob/main/.github/workflows/Connector%20Master%20SDK%20Workflow.yml):
+For enhanced CI, you can take a look at our [reusable workflow](https://github.com/SkylineCommunications/_ReusableWorkflows/blob/main/.github/workflows/Connector%20Master%20SDK%20Workflow.yml):

 1. SonarCloud static analysis to our CI

-1. Ability to use our GitHub Organization private NuGet store
+1. Ability to use our GitHub Organization private NuGet store (when added as external collaborator to the package source repository)

 1. Tagging is considered a release cycle, this overrides the dmprotocol version with the tag